outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - identify any examples missing from patents in docs/tasks by diffing patent spec texts
     - organize function implementations, to do list, examples, logic

+  - add to govt
+    - drones that can identify terrorists & lift them away from civilians but not fire weapons, so they can be targeted individually or jailed

   - add to science
     - at some point, if a tumor is allowed to & forced to evolve enough, it'll develop genes & functions that are useful for removing it or removing other problem types
       - how do you leverage the evolution potential to make it useful for a neutralizing intent?